Sourwood and Tupelo Honey Bundle

 This raw sourwood and tupelo honey bundle offers America’s two premium honeys.
 Both flavors are distinct, smooth and delicious.
 They’re available in three and eight ounce glass jars.
 We also bundle the 8 ounce jars (one each) with the 5.5 ounce brick of honeycomb.
 While they’re ideal standalone honeys, they also make the perfect pairing with your favorite foods.
 For those who want to improve upon the ultimate honey pairing, try the raw honeycomb option as your beeline to honey heaven.

-Considering Sourwood and Tupelo honeys yearly production is heavily impacted by rainy weather, 2020 has been a rare and good year for both!
+2020 has been a rare and good year for both!

 Raw Sourwood Honey